 The lenders will want to change (increase) the interest rate charged to reflect the change of use and also the increase in risk.

 Remortgage to a holiday let lender

-This may be a bit slower but will have a more predictable outcome as we will only choose a lender that will want to lend to you!
+This may be a slower option but it will have a more predictable outcome as we will only choose a lender that will want to lend to you!
 Depending on your current lender this might be the preferred route as the overall outcome will be simpler and possibly cheaper.

 The switch will be a normal remortgage so: property valuation, legal involvement etc

 Using an SPV or Limited Company to purchase holiday lets is now commonplace.
 There’s a bit more work involved and the setup of the SPV and deposits has to be just right.
 Our experienced brokers will guide you through the best way to structure your application.

 Generally speaking the minimum earned income should be £20,000, not including investment income.

 You may find it useful to read about the criteria for holiday let mortgages which will include the borrowers income.